jeff-bruemmer/clerk/README.md

 Here's an example command to export results to EDN:

 ```
-$ clerk --file /path/to/drivel.md --output edn
+$ proserunner --file /path/to/drivel.md --output edn
 ```

-Clerk accepts txt, md, org, and tex files.
+Proserunner accepts txt, md, org, and tex files.

 ### Excluding files and directories

-When running Clerk on a directory, you can exclude specific files or directories from being checked:
+When running Proserunner on a directory, you can exclude specific files or directories from being checked:

-**Using .clerkignore file:**
+**Using .proserunnerignore file:**

-Create a `.clerkignore` file in the directory you're checking:
+Create a `.proserunnerignore` file in the directory you're checking:

 ```
 # Ignore draft files and directories